ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 nothing # hide
 ```

-In order to compute the necessary moments of large samples, one often needs to populate large arrays with realized values(in our case, of ``y_{i,t}``s).
-Creating separate containers for each guess for the parameter vector would be very costly, so instead this is done once before starting the estimation, and the data contained within will be repeatedly overwritten
+In order to compute the necessary moments of large samples, one often needs to populate large arrays with realized values (in our case, of ``y_{i,t}``s).
+Creating separate containers for each guess for the parameter vector would be very costly, so instead this is done once before starting the estimation, and the data contained within will be repeatedly overwritten.

 !!! note
     When performing an estimation via parallel computing, these containers are internally generated separately for each thread, and hence data race is automatically avoided.